-I think we are all aware we as developers are responsible for making the web more accessible.
+We are all aware that we, as web developers, are responsible for making the web more accessible.
 But what does "accessibility" mean in development?

-With accessibility, we mean making websites that are designed and coded so people with disabilities can use them.
+By web accessibility, we mean making a web page designed and coded so people with disabilities can access and use them.

 We are using Chrome dev tools for all the below five items, which can be found using the following shortcuts.